**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 From “What Were They Thinking?” to “That’s Genius!”

-Some studios have hit the jackpot with names that are now household terms, although others… well, let’s just say they’re as forgettable as a bowl of oatmeal.
+Some studios have hit the jackpot with names that are now household terms, while others… well, let’s just say they’re as forgettable as a bowl of oatmeal.
 Here’s a little inspiration:

 Notable Successes:

-• Pixar: Short, punchy, and stirring of the practical sphere.
+• Pixar: Short, punchy, and stirring of the real world.

 • Bad Robot: Evokes curiosity and a hint of mischief—qualities any self-respecting J.J.
-Abrams fan would value.
+Abrams fan would appreciate.

-• Illumination Entertainment: Captures the heart of light and inspiration in entertainment.
+• Illumination Entertainment: Captures the core of light and inspiration in entertainment.

 Less Fortunate Choices: